Yankee Candle: Products

-Yankee Candle Company markets an array of products, including candles of various scents and sizes, scented wax tarts, candle accessories, votive candles (samplers), votive candle holders, tart warmers, jar toppers (for use with the Housewarmer line of candles), reed diffusers, Electric Home Fragrance units (scented wall plug-ins), car scents, room sprays, Good Air products and more.
-They also periodically release a range of limited edition candles such as 'Chocolate Layer Cake'.
+Yankee Candle Company markets an array of products, including Original Jar, Signature Tumbler, and 3-Wick candles of various scents; wax warmers and scented wax melts; Easy Meltcups (for use with the Scenterpiece wax warmers); candle accessories, such as candle holders, wick trimmers, candle snuffers, and jar toppers (for use with the Original Jar line of candles); filled votive candles (minis); ScentPlug units (scented wall plug-ins) and refills; car scents; room sprays; and more.
+Some scents are permanently available year-round, while others are limited edition or only sold seasonally.

 COVID-19

 Since the outbreak of the COVID-19 pandemic, social media users observed a correlation between increases in reported COVID-19 cases and negative reviews of Yankee Candle products.
 Individuals scraping review data of both scented and unscented candles on Amazon.com found an increase in negative reviews for scented candles, with the proportion of reviews complaining of a lack of aroma also growing.
 In comparison, unscented candles did not exhibit this pattern.

 As one of the symptoms of COVID-19 is loss of smell, this suggests that the increase in positive cases is causing more consumers to be unable to smell their scented candles.
-This correlation has been called the "Yankee Candle Index".